 A modifier modifies one or more declarations from a class by changing some aspect(s) of the declarations.
-The most common kind of modifier just changes the default value or the start value in a binding equation; the value and/or start-value should be compatible with the variable according to section 6.7.
+The most common kind of modifier just changes the default value or the start-attribute in a binding equation; the value and/or start-attribute should be compatible with the variable according to section 6.7.

 [Example: Modifying the default start value of the altitude variable:

 A modification (e.g., C1 c1(x = 5)) is called a modification equation, if the modified variable (here: c1.x) is a non-parameter variable.

 [The modification equation is created, if the modified component (here: c1) is also created (see section 4.5).
 In most cases a modification equation for a non-parameter variable requires that the variable was declared with a declaration equation, see section 4.7; in those cases the declaration equation is replaced by the modification equation.]

 A more dramatic change is to modify the type and/or the prefixes and possibly the dimension sizes of a declared element.
 This kind of modification is called an element-redeclaration (section 7.3) and requires the special keyword redeclare to be used in the modifier in order to reduce the risk for accidental modeling errors.
 In most cases a declaration that can be redeclared must include the prefix replaceable (section 7.3).
 The modifier value (and class for redeclarations) is found in the context in which the modifier occurs, see also section 5.3.1.

 [Example: Scope for modifiers:

 When present, the description-string of a modifier overrides the existing description.

 The syntax is defined in the grammar, section A.2.5.

 The modification environment of a class contains arguments which modify elements of the class (e.g., parameter changes) when the class is flattened.
 The modification environment is built by merging class modifications, where outer modifications override inner modifications.

 [This should not be confused with inner outer prefixes described in section 5.4.]